 Okay, let's see how it works here.

-This is all part of the puff pass and paint.
+This is all part of the puff, pass, and paint.

 This is where they get their creativity.

-This doesn't this doesn't seem like it's a little bit.
+This doesn't seem like it's amazing.

-It's called the Incredible.
+It's called the incredible.

 This is CNN.

-Music Twenty-four till the uh top of the hour.
+24 till the top of the hour.

 How did I miss this great coverage on CNN?